axioned/handbook/zoho.md

     - If a Retainer: Add the base monthly retainer budget hours as shared by the Accounts team
 - Techstack (Multiselect) - define these to help with easier reference and future reporting/categorization of projects.
 - Click "Add"

+> See note on creating Intenal Projects

+## Manage Task Status

+Just like tracking hours against your task is important, equally important is keeping the status of Task updated.

+- Navigate to Projects.
+- Go to particular Project OR search for the project using search icon present on the upper bar.
+- Navigate to Tasks.
+- Change the status from the Dropdown.
+- In Kanban view, drag the task to respective status swimlane.

 ## Adding Users to a project